Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Prohibits drone takeoff and landing from Houston city parks without Parks & Recreation Department permit.
+Prohibits drone takeoff and landing in all City of Houston parks without prior Parks & Recreation Department permit.

 Restrictions